duckietown/course-RH/book/duckietown-robotics-development/05_simulating_modeling_controlling/01_simulation_duckietown.md

     laptop $ pip3 install duckietown-gym-daffy

-Now you need to create a simple python script with uses the gym-duckietown api to connect to the simulator.
+Now you need to create a simple python script with uses the gym-duckietown api to connect to the simulator, the API is very simple as you will see.

 Create and run the following file, from within the environment you have setup above: